 When and Where is the Culture Crawl?

-In 2022 activities happen on November 17th to 20th.
-Hours of operation on the Thursday and Friday are from 5:00 until 10:00 pm.
+In 2024 the festival happens from November 14th to 17th.
+Hours on the Thursday and Friday are from 5:00 pm until 10:00 pm.
 On the Saturday and Sunday things run from 11:00 am until 6:00 pm.

-2022 Culture Crawl Events and Exhibits
+Culture Crawl Events and Exhibits

 David Wilson’s Art Studio

-For an idea of what to expect in 2022, one example of an event in 2021 was David Wilson‘s “Day Into Night”.
+For an idea of what to expect in 2024, one example of an event in 2021 was David Wilson‘s “Day Into Night.”
 It was part of the Open Studio Festival Weekend.
 You could see his work at Parker Street Studios in Suite 206 at 1000 Parker Street from November 18th until the 21st.
 No appointment was necessary.
-You could just show up between 5:00 and 10:00 pm on the Thursday and Friday or between 11:00 am and 6:00 pm on the Saturday and Sunday.
+You could just show up between 5:00 pm and 10:00 pm on the Thursday and Friday or between 11:00 am and 6:00 pm on the Saturday and Sunday.

 “Day Into Night features my traditional approach to painting, … the rainy streets, the long dark shadows, the bright lights, and people seeking shelter from the elements.
 The work speaks to our collective experience of living in this city.
 But the exhibition also includes loosely rendered monochromatic works on paper, board, and canvas, infused with text, symbols, and other media, integrating a new narrative into this portrait of ‘the present.’”

-To learn more about David Wilson’s work click davidwilson.ca.
+To learn more about David Wilson’s work, click davidwilson.ca.

 Eastside Culture Crawl Video